peteroupc/peteroupc.github.io/graphics.md

 [^23]: Virtual Boy.

 [^24]: PC games released in 1999 tended to require 32 million bytes of system memory.
-Meanwhile, _Quake_ (1996) required 8 million and recommended 16 million bytes of system memory.<br>It is worth noting that, before 1995, computer memory was expensive, so that computers with more than 4 mibibytes of system memory (and 1 mibibyte of video memory) were rare among consumers.
+Meanwhile, _Quake_ (1996) required 8 million and recommended 16 million bytes of system memory.<br>It is worth noting that, before 1995, computer memory was expensive, so that computers with more than 4096 kibibytes of system memory (and 1024 kibibytes of video memory) were rare among consumers.

 [^25]: I note that it's possible to write an FM software synthesizer supporting every MIDI instrument in less than 1024 kibibytes of code.